curityio/istio-demo-installation/README.md

 kubectl -n applications exec -it $CLIENT_POD -- sh
 ```

-From the client pod, make a `plain HTTP` call to the httpbin service, which has an endpoint that echoes back headers:
+From the client pod, make a `plain HTTP` call to an endpoint that returns API response headers:

 ```bash
 curl http://httpbin:8000/headers